cedricboon/openhab-addons/bundles/org.openhab.binding.velbus/README.md

 # Velbus Binding

-The Velbus binding integrates with a [Velbus](https://www.velbus.eu/) system through a Velbus configuration module (VMB1USB or VMB1RS).
+The Velbus binding integrates with a [Velbus](https://www.velbus.eu/) system through a Velbus configuration module (VMB1USB or VMB1RS) or a network connection (TCP/IP).

 The binding has been tested with a USB configuration module for universal mounting (VMB1USB).